 Authorised marriage celebrants are required to ensure that the guests understand that the marriage ceremony is a legal one.
-Civil celebrants may only do a second marriage ceremony under certain conditions if there is doubt about the legality of the marriage.

 46 Certain authorised celebrants to explain nature of marriage relationship

 - Subject to subsection (2), before a marriage is solemnized by or in the presence of an authorized celebrant, not being a minister of religion of a recognized denomination, the authorized celebrant shall say to the parties, in the presence of the witnesses, the words: “I am duly authorized by law to solemnize marriages according to law.